 - a) Rs.
-8,966.07 Lakhs (31 March 2020: Rs.
-8,626.34 Lakhs) term loan from Financial Institution carrying interest @ 10.60 % p.a. (previous year 10.60 % p.a.) (floating rate).
+8,946.43 Lakhs (31 March 2021: Rs.
+8,966.07 Lakhs) term loan from Financial Institution carrying interest @ 10.60 % p.a. (previous year 10.60 % p.a.) (floating rate).
 The loan is repayable in 180 monthly installments of Rs 10,797,671/- inclusive of interest starting from May, 2017.
 The loan is secured by way of equitable mortgage of land and buildings thereon in Aurangabad, rent receivables from both present and future income from Prozone Mall, against sold and unsold units of Inventories.
-The above loans are further secured by corporate guarantee of the Ultimate Holding Company Prozone Intu Properties Limited.
-One time restructuring proposal is accepted by the Financial Institution and said loan is restructured post 31 March 2021 - b) Rs.
-7,829.51 Lakhs (31 March 2020: Rs.
-7,488.05) term loan from Financial Institution carrying interest @ 10.50 % p.a. (previous year 10.50% p.a.) (floating rate).
+The above loans are further secured by corporate guarantee of the Ultimate Holding Company Prozone intu Properties Limited.
+One time restructuring of loan as prescribed by RBI due to covid is implemented by financial institution in current financial year. - b) Rs.
+8,501.52 Lakhs (31 March 2021: Rs.
+7,829.51) term loan from Financial Institution carrying interest @ 10.50 % p.a. (previous year 10,50% p.a.) (floating rate).
 The loan is repayable in 175 monthly structured installments inclusive of interest starting from October 2019.
 The loan is secured by way of equitable mortgage of land and buildings thereon in Aurangabad, rent receivables from both present and future income from Prozone Mall.
 The above loans are further secured by corporate guarantee of the Ultimate Holding Company Prozone Intu Properties Limited.
-One time restructuring proposal is accepted by the Financial Institution and said loan is restructured post 31 March 2021 c) As per RBI's Policy, the Company has availed the relief provided by its lender by way of moratorium on principal and interest repayments on the loans taken from financial institutions and thus the repayment schedule has been modified accordingly.
+One time restructuring of loan as prescribed by RBI due to covid is implemented by financial institution in current financial year.

-The Company's exposure to interest rate and liquidity risks are disclosed in note 39 to the financial statements,
+The Company's exposure to interest rate and liquidity risks are disclosed in note 39 to the financial statements.